sleepyfox/7L7W-Clojure/day1/blog-clojure-day1.md

 	$ java -cp clojure.jar clojure.main /path/to/my-app.clj

-but the latter means that clojure.jar needs to be on your class path (oh, more Java joy!)
+but the latter means that clojure.jar needs to be on your class path (oh, more Java joy!).

 ## Data types
 There are many and various data types in Clojure, more so than in many other languages